libMesh/libmesh/README.md

+## IMPORTANT -- READ BEFORE BUILDING!
+Do not download a GitHub-generated "ZIP" archive.
+These do not contain the required submodules, and therefore cannot be used to build libmesh.
+Use only git clones or "release" tarballs when following these instructions.

 ## Build Instructions
 The default is to build libmesh "out of tree," i.e. within a separate `build` directory, rather than in the source tree itself.
 This simplifies the process of having multiple, independently-configured builds.
 1. `cd` to location of libmesh clone or extracted tarball.